top of page

-The Arkansas State Conference provides leadership for local branches, youth councils, and college chapters.
+The Arkansas State Conference provides leadership and support for local branches, youth councils, and college chapters across the state.

-Joining a local unit is the best way to make a difference.
-African Americans and other people of color face the possibilities of injustice, inequality and discrimination every day.
-It may be on the job, at work, in education, in public, in the political arena or anywhere.
+Joining a local unit is one of the most effective ways to make a difference.
+African Americans and other communities of color continue to face injustice, inequality, and discrimination in many areas of daily life — including employment, education, public spaces, and the political arena.

 President Barry Jefferson